Birth & Parenting Classes

 "Megan and Marlee were warm and welcoming, fostered a great discussion experience, responded well to questions, and served as excellent guides and facilitators without being heavyhanded or too prescriptive.
 Truly, I was impressed.
 I appreciated their warm, encouraging approach.
 We were already on board with the Birthing From Within perspective, but this served as a very good refresher.
 My wife remains confident and optimistic about the process, and I remain somewhat trepidatious, but I know that this class and further personal preparation are key components for being as prepared and capable as I can be.
 Being able to participate together helps us to feel like a team, and to know that no one ever has to go through this stuff alone."

-Birthing From Within focuses on birth not as a medical event, but as a rite of passage for parents.
-We find that there are very few places in our culture for expecting parents to experience processes of self-discovery.
+We find that there are very few places in our culture for expecting parents to delve into self-discovery.
 Our classes provide a place to ask questions and learn about the physical process of birth.
-In addition, parents will explore the emotional journey of birth and early parenting.
+But perhaps more importantly, parents will explore the emotional journey of birth and early parenting.
 We encourage self-compassion and listening to your intuitive inner voice, and teach methods of coping with intensity of all kinds.

-Birthing From Within is not a "natural birth" class per se, although some of our clients are planning home births or hospital births without pain medication.
-Rather than working toward a specific birth outcome as some classes do, we instead focus on creating realistic expectations for labor, birth, and life with a new baby.
+Our classes are not "natural birth" classes per se, although some of our clients are planning home births or hospital births without pain medication.
+Rather than encouraging a specific birth outcome as some classes or birthing methods do, we instead focus on creating realistic expectations for labor, birth, and life with a new baby.
 Parents who have the chance to do this kind of preparation often find that they are less likely to attach their self-worth to any particular birth outcome, which reduces chances of trauma.

 The coping techniques we practice in class are not just useful during labor and birth.
 Many parents put them to use if they are having feeding challenges, if they find it difficult to endure their baby's cries (especially in the nighttime hours!), and in so many other experiences that parenthood can bring.

 Our goal is for you to be able to apply techniques from class to other areas of your life.
-Birthing From Within is more than birth preparation: it is life preparation!
+This is more than birth preparation: it is life preparation!

 - Childbirth is a profound rite of passage, not a medical event (even when medical care is part of the birth).